 This ‘chain’ of 49 days in the Spring is reflected in the Fall Feasts, beginning with the month of Elul, which is followed by Rosh HaShana, the ten Days of Awe, Yom Kippur, and Sukkot (Feast of Tabernacles).
 The Fall sequence culminates with the special celebration of Simchat Torah – rejoicing over the precious gift of God’s Word, the firstfruits of which were given at the first Shavuot/Pentecost.

 One of the central themes of the Bible is the revelation of who God is and, as a result, who we are as His children created in His image.
 As Shavuot primarily celebrates this revelation and the covenant relationship of God with His people, it is one of the key festivals in the cycle of God’s appointed times.
 At Passover we celebrated “so great a salvation.”
 God showed Himself, through signs and wonders, to be the mighty Redeemer of His enslaved people.
-Through the blood of His Passover Lamb, Messiah, this salvation was made available for all peoples of the earth.
-He opened the way, the door to life, for all.
-That was a wonderful beginning!
-Then He said, “Count the days!
+Then it was as if He said, “Count the days!
 Wait in anticipation – there is more!”

 The gathered Israelites not only would receive their ‘identity cards’ as members of His Kingdom, but they also would receive a declaration of His love, a ketubah, a betrothal document from a groom to a bride.
 They were both overwhelmed and terrified!
 The King knew, however, that this was not a one-time event.
 It was the start of an extended process – the forging and developing of an eternal relationship that, like any covenant relationship, would require constant, ongoing dialogue and interaction.